 For one, freelancing means you’re going solo.
 Working alone can get lonely sometimes.
 When most people feel isolated, they don’t feel as productive as they are when they’re working with someone, even if that someone is annoying.

 Another disadvantage of freelancing is that there are lots of distractions.
-From your pet cat brushing its body on to your leg, from the noisy neighbors, and cool tv shows you didn’t get to watch previously, the distractions are endless.
+From your pet cat brushing its body onto your leg, to the noisy neighbors, and cool TV shows you didn’t get to watch previously, the distractions are endless.
 It’s easy to get carried away with a lot of things happening around you.

 1. It’s Not That Easy